What is Tooth Bonding?

 How Does It Work?

 Bonding uses tooth-colored materials to replace missing tooth structure or hide cosmetically unappealing minor defects in a tooth — chips, discoloration, and even minor spacing irregularities.
-Bonding materials are called “composite resins” because they contain a mixture of plastic and glass, which adds strength and translucency.
+We call bonding materials “composite resins” because they contain a mixture of plastic and glass, which adds strength and translucency.
 The composite actually bonds, or becomes one, with the rest of the tooth.

 About the Teeth Bonding Procedure

-Teeth bonding can be completed during a single visit to our Ellicott City, MD dentist office and will take less than an hour to complete.
-Dr. Becker will select a composite resin color that will closely match the color of your natural teeth for virtually unnoticeable treatment.
+Your dentist can complete a teeth bonding procedure during a single visit to our Columbia, MD dental office.
+On average, it takes about an hour to complete.
+We will select a composite resin color that will closely match the color of your natural teeth for virtually unnoticeable treatment.

 Howard County Smiles Family Dentistry offers consultations to discuss your dental concerns and evaluate your oral health.
-We offer teeth bonding in our Columbia, MD and Ellicott City, MD area dentist office.
+We offer teeth bonding in our Columbia, MD area dentist office.
 Call us today at (410) 415-9013, or schedule your appointment online!